eric-brechemier/ipcc-countries/README.md

                  optionally ending with an empty line and a multi-line 'description:' field.

-* database - SQLite database with data aggregated, refined and cross-checked
+* database - database with data aggregated, refined and cross-checked
   * step1, step2,... - one folder for each step to aggregate the data
                        from data sources, to refine it and cross-check it, and to export each database table as a CSV file,